Combinatorial Heegaard Floer homology and nice Heegaard diagrams: Convenient diagrams and nice moves

-It is always possible to find such a handle slide, since $\alpha_0$ falls in Case A, hence the arc determining this curve enters and then leaves the domain containing $w_d$.
 Perform the handle slide along a curve $\delta$ where $\delta (0)$ is the point of $\alpha_0$ in the domain $D_{w_d}$ of $w_d$ closest to $w_d$.
-To simplify notation, indicate $\alpha_1$ with the subarc definining it, with an arrow on its end which is not on a boundary component, and denote this oriented arc by $v_1$.
+To simplify notation, indicate $\alpha_1$ with the subarc defining it, with an arrow on its end which is not on a boundary component, and denote this oriented arc by $v_1$.
 The curve $a_0$, after the handle slide has been performed, will be indicated by a similar curve, this time however it starts at the other boundary component (which was connected to the first by $a_0$), passes through the other basepoint of $P$ and forks right before it reaches $v_1$.
 We put an arrow to both ends of the fork; the result will be denoted by $v_0$.
 The two curves in the chosen particular example are shown by Figure~\ref{f:simp}(c).
-A similar object is introduced for the last curve $\alpha_0'$, which will be denoted by $v_0'$ (and which, for simplicity, is not shown on the figure).
-The result is reminescent to the three oriented arcs in the definition of a combinatorial elementary situation: we have three oriented 'arcs' (one of which forks) starting at different inner circles, and passing through three basepoints of $S$ distinct from $w_d$.
+A similar object is introduced for the last curve $\alpha_0'$, which will be denoted by $v_0'$ (and which, for simplicity, is not shown on Figure~\ref{f:simp}(c)).
+The result is reminiscent to the three oriented arcs in the definition of an elementary situation: we have three oriented 'arcs' (one of which forks) starting at different inner circles, and passing through three basepoints of $S$ distinct from $w_d$.
 The arcs typically enter the domain containing $w_d$ many times.
 The curves $\alpha_1, \alpha_1'$ and $\alpha_0$ can be recovered from these arcs as the boundaries of the small neighbourhoods of the arcs together with the boundary circles the arcs start from.

 Consider a point $p$ on one of the arcs which is in the domain $D_{w_d}$ containing $w_d$, which point $p$ can be connected to $w_d$ in the complement of all the oriented arcs within $D_{w_d}$, and when traversing on the arc containing $p$ to its end with an arrow, we leave $D_{w_d}$ at least once; see Figure~\ref{f:simp}(c) for such a point $p$.
 (If there is no such point on a certain arc, then the arc at question enters $D_{w_d}$ and immediately stops, exactly as arcs in an elementary situation do.)
 Now consider the same three arcs (one of which still might fork), and modify the one containing $p$ by terminating it at $p$.
 Consider the curve system corresponding to this modified set of oriented arcs.
 (The result of $v_1$ of our example under this operation is shown by Figure~\ref{f:simp}(d).)
 The rest of the arc (pointing from $p$ to the endpoint of the arc) then can be regarded as a curve $\gamma$ defininig an isotopy from this newly defined curve system back to the previous one.
 Since an arc can terminate either in $D_{w_d}$ next to $w_d$, or in the bigon defined by the fork, the isotopy defined by this $\gamma$ is a nice isotopy.
 Repeat this procedure as long as appropriate $p$ can be found (Figure~\ref{f:simp}(d) shows a further choice).
 The two arrows of the fork, together with an arc of the boundary of $D_{w_d}$, define a bigon.
 If there are no other arcs in this bigon, then, as above, the inverse of a nice isotopy can be used to eliminate the fork and replace it with a single oriented arc.
 (This is exactly what happens in Figure~\ref{f:simp}(e), and after applying this move, we get Figure~\ref{f:simp}(f), which is an elementary situation --- at least it provides two curves of an elementary situation, and the third can be recovered easily from the above sequence of diagrams.)